sokhunter/swapi/README.md

 # Node MySQL API with swapi
-API to consult and save planets fromt swapi using nodeJs, express and MySql
+API to consult and save planets from swapi using nodeJs, express and MySql

 ## Run the app